shqear93/phonofy/README.md

 # Phonofy

-Phonofy is a Ruby gem that simplifies phone number formatting in Rails applications using the Phonelib library.
+Phonofy is a Ruby gem that simplifies phone number formatting in Ruby applications using the Phonelib library.
+It integrates seamlessly with Rails applications but can also be used in non-Rails environments.
 With Phonofy, you can easily parse and format phone number data according to international standards, ensuring that your phone number data is consistent and valid across your application.

 ## Installation